Tecdiary/sbm-guide/readme.md

         -   Can add products, customers, vendors, invoices, purchases & payments
 -   Progressive Web App, you can add it to home on your tablet/mobile devices and use as mobile application.
 All the get requests will be cached but you need to be online to make post/put/delete requests.

+## Available Reports

-Reports has not yet added as we need your feedback.
-Once we have enough data and finalized the reports, we will add them within a month.
+We has added 5 reports.
+For more reports, we need your feedback.
+Once we have enough data and finalized the reports, we will add them in future updates.

+1.  **General Report** displays total income, expense, invoice and purchase amounts.
+2.  **Customer Report** displays customer related general report.
+3.  **Vendor Report** displays vendor related general report.
+4.  **User Report** displays user related general report.
+5.  **Tax Report** displays tax related data with amounts.

 ## Report Bug